webhintio/hint/packages/hint-meta-theme-color/README.md

 The [`theme-color` meta tag][theme-color spec] provides a way to suggest a color that browsers should use to customize the display of the page or of the surrounding user interface.
-For example, browsers might use the color for the page's title bar, or use it as a color highlight in a tab bar or task switcher.
+For example, browsers might use the color for the page's title bar or use it as a color highlight in a tab bar or task switcher.

 In the context of [progressive web apps][pwas], for a more app-like